CCRSF-IFX/velocity-kit/README.md

 ## Why Dual-Run Subtraction?

-For platforms like PIPseq that use complex molecular counting (MI correction, deduplication, multi-mapping resolution), BAM-based velocity methods are **invalid** because these counting transformations don't survive in the BAM file.
+For platforms that use complex molecular counting (MI correction, deduplication, multi-mapping resolution), BAM-based velocity methods can be **invalid** because these counting transformations don't survive in the BAM file.

-The correct approach:
+The **dual-run subtraction** approach:

 1. **Run your pipeline normally** → counts include exonic + intronic molecules
 2. **Run with exons-only mode** on the **raw/unfiltered** matrix → spliced-only molecules
 3. Compute: **unspliced = total - spliced**

 This preserves the platform's counting model and produces valid velocity layers.

+### When to Use Dual-Run Subtraction

+- ✅ **PIPseq**: Always use dual-run (BAM-based methods are incorrect)
+- ✅ **10x Genomics**: Recommended for consistency, especially with CellRanger ≥7.0
+- ⚠️ **Other platforms**: Evaluate whether platform-specific counting differs from simple read counting

 ## Important Notes